uviclibraries/gen-ai-research/8-local-docs.md

 <img src="images/8-settings-icon.png" style="width:400px;" alt="Settings icon.">
 3. Select the **LocalDocs** button near the top right of the window.
 <img src="images/8-localdocs-button.png" style="width:400px;" alt="LocalDocs button.">
+4. **CONTINUE FROM HERE!**
-4. Download the **SBert** model
+5. Download the **SBert** model...
-5. Identify or create a folder on your computer that contains the files you want GPT4All to have access to.
+7. Identify or create a folder on your computer that contains the files you want GPT4All to have access to.
 You can alter the contents of the folder/directory at any time.
 As you add more files to your collection, your LLM will dynamically be able to access them.
-6. Spin up a chat session with any LLM (including external ones like ChatGPT but warning data will leave your machine!)
+8. Spin up a chat session with any LLM (including external ones like ChatGPT but warning data will leave your machine!)
-7. At the top right, click the database icon and select which collection you want your LLM to know about during your chat session.
+9. At the top right, click the database icon and select which collection you want your LLM to know about during your chat session.
-8. You can begin searching with your local documents even before the collection has completed indexing, but note the search will not include those parts of the collection yet to be indexed.
+10. You can begin searching with your local documents even before the collection has completed indexing, but note the search will not include those parts of the collection yet to be indexed.
-9. **FINISH**
+11. **FINISH**

-## How LocalDocs Works

-LocalDocs works by maintaining an index of all data in the directory your collection is linked to.
-This index consists of small chunks of each document that the LLM can receive as additional input when you ask it a question.
-The general technique this plugin uses is called Retrieval Augmented Generation.

-These document chunks help your LLM respond to queries with knowledge about the contents of your data.
-The number of chunks and the size of each chunk can be configured in the LocalDocs plugin settings tab.

-**LocalDocs currently supports plain text files** (.txt, .md, and .rst) **and PDF files** (.pdf).

 ## Test LocalDocs Accuracy & Speed
 1. Before we can start testing, we need to tell GPT4All that we want to use the _Llama 3 Instruct_ model: